consp/lcd8-re/README.md

 - U1: MCU AT32F415RCT7, 256k flash
 - U2: C1117-3.3 3.3v LDO
 - U3: XLSEMI XL7015E1 DC/DC converter 0.8A 5-80V
-- U4: 1B0B0G Unknown IC, likely a I2C EEPROM
+- U4: 1B0B0G Unknown IC, ~~likely~~ a I2C EEPROM (likely 4k) acts like a standard EEPROM with 2 byte read and 3 byte write.
+Address is 0x50 looking at the first byte.
+Only page 1 is ever read.

 - Qn: Either G1 or BG (NPN or PNP fet)
 - Q?: A1043 Unknown transistor, likely NPN